 Adequate foreplay and stimulation will help to ensure proper lubrication of the vagina.Use a water-soluble lubricant.
 Vaseline should not be used as a lubricant.
 It is not water-soluble, and it may encourage vaginal infections.

-The American Congress of Obstetricians and Gynecologists, Practice Bulletin No. 119
+American Congress of Obstetricians and Gynecologists Committee on Practice Bulletins—Gynecology.
+Female sexual dysfunction.

 Heim LJ.
 Evaluation and differential diagnosis of dyspareunia.